clef/frontend-styleguide/README.md

 }
 ```

 Inside of the actual groups, we recommend listing properties alphabetically.
+And add a space between groups if and when there are more than 12 properties listed.
+Feel free to make a judgement call here based on how well you can parse the code.

 ### Quotes